-An out-of-this-world delicious & easy pumpkin cheesecake bars recipe for Fall and Thanksgiving!
+You are going to love this out-of-this-world delicious & easy Pumpkin Cheesecake Bars Recipe for Fall and Thanksgiving!

 Right after labor day is when I start to have a taste for pumpkin.
 And I mean anything and everything that has to do with pumpkin.
 This year it is still pumpkin, but it’s pumpkin cheesecake bars.
 Doesn’t that sound amazing?

 I love cheesecake bars because they are a lot easier than baking a full cheesecake.
 You do not have to worry about the middle falling in.
 One of the dreadful things about making a cheesecake.
 Not these though!
 Simple, easy, and delicious.

 They are a perfect way to ring in the fall season.

 What are some of your favorite things you start to crave after labor day?
 For me it has always been pumpkin, as you might have noticed.
 Once I have consumed way too much pumpkin is when I start to have a taste for caramel and apple.
 Especially when they are together, like caramel apples.
 Yum.

 First of all, I cannot believe fall is almost here!
 The summer went by just a little too quickly.
 Did it for you as well?
 What were some of the things that you enjoyed?

 I think you all will love these easy pumpkin cheesecake bars because as the name says it, they are super-easy and they taste amazing.
 For the fall colors, I didn’t want to do a plain graham cracker crust, so I made the crust from chocolate sandwich cookies with cream in the middle.
 Adds the perfect black color and a great taste to the crust.

 For the crust, you will have to blend/pulse them in a food processor a couple of times until they are very fine.
 That’s the easiest part.